Slash raises $100M Series C at a $1.4B valuation

 How Slash brings business banking into the modern era

-Named after a 19th-century bank merger, Fifth Third Bank is a reminder of how layered the American banking system has become.
+Named after a 19th-century bank merger, Fifth Third is a reminder of how layered American banking has become.
 Each merger adds complexity that trickles down to business customers in the form of multiple routing numbers and fragmented payment systems.
-Slash cuts through this history with a clean-sheet business banking platform: one account, one set of payment details, and modern tools for expense management and accounting.
+Slash cuts through that history with a clean-sheet business banking platform — one account, one set of payment details, and modern tools for expense management and accounting.

 Browse routing numbers